firesharkstudios/butterfly-server/Butterfly.Example.Database/README.md

-# Butterfly Server .NET - Database World Example
+# Butterfly Server .NET - Database Example

 > A simple console app that triggers data change events on a DynamicView